hecomi/uRaymarching/README.md

 ### In VR, both eyes output same image with `RarymarchingRenderer`

 In VR, the cameras for two eyes seem to tell the same position in a shader when using `RaymarchingRenderer`.
-I'm not sure how to fix it now, so please do not use it.
-Instead of using it, for VR, please create a shader which enables *Camera Inside Object* and *Disable View Culling* and set `Cull` flag as `Off` in the material inspector.
-Please see the *Mod World for VR* scene as an example.
+I'm not sure how to fix it now, so please do not use it for VR.
+Instead of using it, please create a shader which enables `Camera Inside Object` and `Disable View Culling` and set `Cull` flag as `Off` in the material inspector.
+Using `Camera Inside Object` with `Cull Off` allows you to enter raymarching objects.
+And *Disable View Culling* outputs faked z value in clip space and keeps the raymarching object always visible even if the outside cube polygon is very large.
+Please see the `Mod World for VR` scene as an example.

 License